Simple-Robotics/cosypose/README.md

 <details>
 <summary>Click for details...</summary>

-We provide the training code that we used to train single-view single-object pose estimation models on the 7 core datasets (LM-O, TLESS, TUD-L, IC-BIN, ITODD, HB, YCB-V) and pre-trained detector and pose estimation models.
+We provide the training code that we used to train single-view single-object pose estimation models on the 7 core datasets (LM-O, TLESS, TUD-L, IC-BIN, ITODD, HB, YCB-V) and pre-trained detector and pose estimation models (core datasets + HOPE).
 Note that these models are different from the ones used in the paper.
 The differences with the models used in the paper are the following:

 - In the paper, we use already available detectors for T-LESS and YCB-Video.
 For the BOP20 challenge, we trained our own detectors on each dataset.
 - Detection and pose estimation models are trained using PBR synthetic images provided with the BOP challenge instead of using our own synthetic data to make it easier to compare fairly with the other approaches.